-■ Promoting Industrial Innovation
+Promoting Industrial Innovation

 The goal of industrial transformation is to upgrade the manufacturing and service industries.
-Based on the three principles of "Connect Locally," "Connect to the Future," and "Connect Globally," Taiwan will promote the following 5+2 Industries: the "Asian Silicon Valley," "Smart Machinery," "Biomedicine," "Green Energy," "National Defense," "New Agriculture," and the "Circular Economy" along with the "Digital Economy," "IC and Semiconductor Design," and "Cultural Innovation" industry innovations using existing 5G, artificial intelligence, big data, Internet of Things, blockchain, and other digital technologies to promote the 5+2 Innovative Industries Program, strengthen the development of emerging industries and new technologies, promote the upgrading of existing industries, and inject new energy into economic growth.
-This will create an environment friendly to the close integration of investment, technology, and human resources, and will spur industry to develop industrial clusters based on local demand, while tapping into the drive for global innovation and embracing global markets.
+Based on the three principles of "Connect Locally", "Connect to the Future" and "Connect Globally", Taiwan will promote the 5+2 Industries: "Asia Silicon Valley", "Smart Machinery", "Biomedicine", "Green Energy", "National Defense", "New Agriculture" and the "Circular Economy."
+In addition to these seven industries the themes of "Digital Economy", "IC and Semiconductor Design" and "Cultural Innovation", will be the core to initiating the next generation of Taiwan's economic development.
+This will create an environment friendly to the close integration of investment, technology and human resources, and will lead industry in developing industrial clusters based on local demand, while tapping into drive for global innovation and embracing the global market.

 Taiwan has high surplus savings.
-To integrate capital, technologies, and industries, the government will actively optimize the investment environment in the five key areas of financial assistance, talent mobilization, relaxed regulations, international networking, and development of innovative fields to optimize the investment environment for new ventures and build a visible future for youth.
+To match funds, technologies and industries, the government will proactively optimize the new investment environment in the five key areas of financial assistance, energetic human resources, relaxed regulations, international networking and developing innovative fields.